dendronhq/dendron-site/vault/dendron.topic.special-notes.md

 ## Daily Journal

-The daily journal helps you keep a journal for each day of the year.
+One of the most common ways of note taking is the daily journal.

+You can create a daily journal using `> Dendron: Create Daily Journal Note`.
+You'll also see the corresponding keyboard shortcut for your operating system when you use this command.

 By default, it will create the journal under `daily.{date}` though this is configurable by setting the `dendron.dailyJournalDomain`.

-You can create a daily journal using `> Dendron: Create Daily Journal Note` or `Cmd+Shift+I` shortcut.
-Note: if you want the shortcut to work even without an open editor, you can remove the `When` clause in the keyboard shortcut.

 ![](https://foundation-prod-assetspublic53c57cce-8cpvgjldwysl.s3-us-west-2.amazonaws.com/assets/images/notes.daily.gif)